-Radford College – A Deep Dive Into Canberra’s Culture; Adventure
+A Postcard from Radford College: A Deep Dive Into Canberra’s Culture; Adventure

 Posted: 29 March 2021

-We hosted a Zoom Around the Postcard event for students aged 10 – 12 years old that would focus on Adventure and Creativity as well as give the participants a little understanding of what life is like in Canberra, Australia.
+We hosted a Postcard event for students aged 10 – 12 that would focus on Adventure and Creativity as well as give the participants a little understanding of what life is like in Canberra, Australia.

-We planned for this event in the following ways with small groups of students: perhaps a dozen in total.
-We held four or five meetings over the course of the three weeks before the call.
-Meetings typically lasted one hour.
+We planned for this event in small groups of students and held four or five meetings over the course of the three weeks before the call.
+Meetings typically lasted one hour and covered:

 - Student attendance and permissions – lots of interest from Radford Junior School students